Walk-In Lab logo

 Preparation:

 Fasting for at least 12 hours is required.
-Stop biotin 72 hours prior.
-Draw blood before starting the Schilling test, transfusions, or B12 therapy.
+Patient should stop biotin consumption at least 72 hours prior to the collection.
+Must be drawn before Schilling test, transfusions, or B12 therapy is started.

 Test Results: